MCP Credit Management

 When Credits Are Charged

-You are charged only when data is successfully returned.
+Credits are charged only when data is successfully returned.

-You are charged when:
+Credits are charged when

 • A query returns results → 1 credit per record